kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

 \end{pmatrix}
 $$

-Again, we can rewrite the computatoin of the preactivation in Equation \eqref{eq:z3d} with unfolding operations as follows:
+Again, we can rewrite the computation of the preactivation in Equation \eqref{eq:z3d} with unfolding operations as follows:

 $$
 \Tiny